FoundationDB/fdb-kubernetes-operator/docs/manual/upgrades.md

 #### Recreation of Pods Phase

---> Add info incompatbile clients

 Technically the upgrade is now done and the cluster is running on the new version but the operator has to do some cleanup.
 The cleanup includes the recreation of all Pods to ensure they use the new FoundationDB image for the desired version and the configuration will be updated to point again to the binary present in the container.
 Depending on the defined [Pod update strategy](../cluster_spec.md#podupdatestrategy) the operator will handle the recreation of the Pods differently.
 In the default setting `ReplaceTransactionSystem` the operator will recreate the storage Pods zone by zone and replaces Pods of the transaction system (log and stateless processes).
 The replacement of the transaction system has the benefit that the recoveries of the transaction system is reduced to potentially one recovery.
+During this phase the operator will also run the `RemoveIncompatibleProcesses` subreconciler, this reconciler will recreate all Pods that host a `fdbserver` process that is in the list of the `incompatible_connections` and is missing the the process list of the [cluster status json](https://apple.github.io/foundationdb/mr-status.html).
+This reconciler should ensure that the cluster is moving faster towards the desired configuration if some processes where not restarted properly.

 Once all Pods are updated to the new image the upgrade is done and the cluster status of the FoundationDB cluster resource in Kubernetes should show that the reconciliation is done.

 ### Known issues

 There are a number of known issues that can occur during an upgrade of FoundationDB running on Kubernetes.
-Most of the issues are only a challenged for version incompatible upgrades and most issues are handled automatically by the operator.
+Most of the issues are only a challenge for version incompatible upgrades and most issues are handled automatically by the operator.
 If an issue cannot be handled by the operator we will outline a way to manually resolve the issue.

 #### Process restarted during staging Phase